movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 of name lengths, and Btrfs directories have a link count of one.

-Free-space indexes are built from block-group bounds minus allocated extents, with accounting checked against the extent tree and superblock.
+Free-space indexes are built from block-group bounds minus allocated extents, excluding logical ranges that map to a superblock's 64 KiB stripe on any mirror.
+These exclusions are separate from on-disk block-group usage, because they have no extent items.
+Accounting is checked against the extent tree and superblock.
 Keep free, reserved, transaction-allocated, and pinned space distinct.
 Reservations are typed for data/metadata/system space, including mixed block groups.

 An emergency metadata reserve is retained for commit and excluded from ordinary handles.
 It covers four maximum-height COW/split paths plus accounting margin.